burpsuite/alexa-downloader/README.md

 ## Install

-You can grab a copy of burpsuite/alexa in either of the following ways.
+You can grab a copy of burpsuite/alexa-downloader in either of the following ways.

 ### As a phar (recommended)

 You can simply download a pre-compiled and ready-to-use version as a Phar to any directory.
-Simply download the latest `alexa.phar` file from our [releases page](https://github.com/burpsuite/alexa/releases):
+Simply download the latest `alexa-downloader.phar` file from our [releases page](https://github.com/burpsuite/alexa/releases):

 [Latest release](https://github.com/burpsuite/alexa/releases/latest)